Kornvalles/dat4sem2020spring-python/Exam_proposals2019.md

 ### summary
 Using technologies from the whole semester, we want to build a natural language processing script that can clean, analyze and visualize textdata.

+Based on State of The Union speeches from the ten latest presidents, can we see if Trump stands out in any way?
+Also, can we by analyzing the data derive other interesting insights?

+1. Data Cleaning
+Webscraping, data cleaning, saving to pickle

+2. Data Analysis
+Read pickles, analyze speeches, word clouds

+3. Sentiment Analysis
+Analyze sentiment values, (positivity, negativty) and (facts, opinions)

 #### Installation Guide:
 Download wordcloud:
 `conda install -c conda-forge wordcloud`